gvwilson/sdxpy/src/oop/index.md

 ## Inheritance {: #oop-inheritance}

-The last step in building our own object system is to implement [%g inheritance "inheritance" %].
+The last step in building our own object system is to implement [%i inheritance %]inheritance[%/i%].
 First,
 we add a method to our original `Shape` class that uses methods defined in derived classes: